Jamesits/pve-fake-subscription/README.md

 1. Install: run `dpkg -i pve-fake-subscription_*.deb` as root on every node
 1. (Optional) `echo "127.0.0.1 shop.maurer-it.com" | sudo tee -a /etc/hosts` to prevent fake keys from being checked against the Proxmox servers

+Notes:

+The initial run will be scheduled within 1 minute of the installation.
+If you don't want to wait, you can invoke it immediately by executing `pve-fake-subscription`.

-The fake subscription status doesn't grant you access to the enterprise repository.
+The fake subscription status doesn't grant you free access to the enterprise repository.
 You should switch to the no-subscription repository if not already done.
 Use the following method:
 - [PVE](https://pve.proxmox.com/wiki/Package_Repositories#sysadmin_no_subscription_repo)
 - [PMG](https://pmg.proxmox.com/pmg-docs/pmg-admin-guide.html#pmg_package_repositories)
 - [PBS](https://pbs.proxmox.com/docs/installation.html#proxmox-backup-no-subscription-repository)